spatie/crawler/docs/configuring-the-crawler/setting-crawl-limits.md

 ---
-title: Crawl limits
+title: Setting crawl limits
-weight: 2
+weight: 10
 ---

 By default, the crawler continues until it has crawled every page it can find.
 This behavior might cause issues if you are working in an environment with limitations such as a serverless environment.